Canada in World War II: The Low Countries

 One of the most important Canadian contributions was the Battle of the Scheldt, involving II Canadian Corps, under Lieutenant-General Guy Simonds, under command of the First Canadian Army, commanded by General Henry Duncan Graham Crerar.
 The Corps included the 2nd Canadian Infantry Division, 3rd Canadian Infantry Division and 4th Canadian (Armoured) Division.
 Although nominally a Canadian formation, II Canadian Corps contained the Polish 1st Armoured Division, with the 1st Belgian Infantry Brigade, and the Royal Netherlands Motorized Infantry Brigade.
 The British 51st Infantry Division was attached to the Corps.

 The British had liberated Antwerp, but that city's port could not be used until the Germans were driven from the heavily fortified Scheldt estuary.
 In several weeks of heavy fighting in the fall of 1944, the Canadians succeeded in defeating the Germans in this region.
 The Canadians then turned east and played a central role in the liberation of the Netherlands.
 In 1944–45, the First Canadian Army was responsible for liberating much of the Netherlands from German occupation.
-Canada lost 7,600 troops in these operations.
+Canada lost 7,600 troops in those operations.
 This day is celebrated on 5 May commemorating the surrender of the German Commander-in-chief Johannes Blaskowitz to Lieutenant-General Charles Foulkes, commanding I Canadian Corps, consisting of the 1st Canadian Infantry Division, 5th Canadian (Armoured) Division and the 1st Canadian Armoured Brigade, together with supporting units.
 The Corps had returned from fighting on the Italian Front in February 1945 as part of Operation Goldflake.

-The arrival of Canadian troops came at a time of crisis for the Netherlands: the "hunger winter".
+The arrival of Canadian troops came at a time of crisis for the Netherlands: the "hunger winter."
 Canadian troops gave their rations to children, and blankets to civilians.
-Bombers were used to drop food packets to hungry civilians in German-occupied Rotterdam, Amsterdam, and the Hague in "Operation Manna", with permission from Germany, so long as the bombers did not fly above 200 feet.
+Bombers were used to drop food packets to hungry civilians in German-occupied Rotterdam, Amsterdam, and the Hague in "Operation Manna," with permission from Germany if the bombers did not fly above 200 feet.

 The royal family of the Netherlands had moved to Ottawa until the Netherlands were liberated, and Princess Margriet was born during this Canadian exile.
 Princess Juliana of the Netherlands, the only child of then-Queen Wilhelmina and heir to the throne, sought refuge in Canada with her two daughters, Beatrix and Irene, during the war.
 During Princess Juliana's stay in Canada, preparations were made for the birth of her third child.
-To ensure the Dutch citizenship of this royal baby, the Canadian Parliament passed a special law declaring Princess Juliana's suite at the Ottawa Civic Hospital "extraterritorial".
+To ensure the Dutch citizenship of this royal baby, the Canadian Parliament passed a special law declaring Princess Juliana's suite at the Ottawa Civic Hospital "extraterritorial."
 On 19 January 1943, Princess Margriet was born.
 The day after Princess Margriet's birth, the Dutch flag was flown on the Peace Tower.
-This was the only time a foreign flag has waved atop Canada's Parliament Buildings.
+That was the only time a foreign flag has waved atop Canada's Parliament Buildings.